sefffal/PlanetOrbits.jl/README.md

 This is a pure Julia package with few dependencies, so it be compatible with a wide range of hardware and operating systems.

-## Installation

-This package is not yet registered, so to install it, you must specify this repository.

-From a Julia prompt, type `]` followed by `add https://github.com/sefffal/DirectOrbits.jl.git`

-Alternatively, run `using Pkg; Pkg.add("https://github.com/sefffal/DirectOrbits.jl.git")`

-That's it!
-If you want to run it through a gauntlet of tests, type `]` followed by `test DirectOrbits`

 ## Usage
 ```julia